jhale/sofa-fenics-2020/README.md

 # FEniCSx Code Generation demo
-### SOFA Workshop, 2 July 2021
+### SOFA Technical Committee Meeting, 2 July 2021

-This code was shown as part of a presentation at the SOFA Workshop in July 2020.
+This code was shown as part of a presentation at the SOFA Technical Committee Meeting in July 2020.

 It is a short example showing direct use of the automatically generated code capabilities of the FEniCS Project from C++ at the lowest level.